reynico/blog.nico.ninja/_posts/2024-12-15-dual-band-openwebrx.md

 My journey with Software Defined Radio started 13 years ago, messing around with the blueish plastic case DVB-T SDR receivers, and I never stopped to play with them.
 I usually work with my father, LU3DJ, bringing up new WebSDR receivers around Argentina.
 We think it is a great way to bring people closer to the radio, covering different areas of the globe.

 ![LU8FCJ SDR](/assets/images/openwebrx-1/lu8fcj_sdr.jpg)
+> LU8FCJ's WebSDR internals, [http://el22.dyndns-blog.com:8080/](http://el22.dyndns-blog.com:8080/)

 # Software

 Since 2011, we have built our very first Internet-enabled SDR receiver.
-Many things have changed, and I decided to run mine with OpenWebRX Plus on a Ubuntu virtual machine in my Home Server with Proxmox.
+Many things have changed, and I decided to run mine with [OpenWebRX Plus](https://github.com/0xAF/openwebrxplus) on a Ubuntu virtual machine in my [Home Server with Proxmox](https://blog.nico.ninja/my-home-server/).

 ## Install

 Installation is easy.
 You can follow the official instructions [here](https://luarvique.github.io/ppa/#if-you-are-an-ubuntu-2204-user-).
-Once you run these commands, you will get your OpenWebRX+ available at http://localhost:8073/
+Once you run these commands, you will get your OpenWebRX+ available at [http://localhost:8073/](http://localhost:8073/)

 ```bash
 curl -s https://luarvique.github.io/ppa/openwebrx-plus.gpg | sudo gpg --yes --dearmor -o /etc/apt/trusted.gpg.d/openwebrx-plus.gpg